hahavguoqu/learning-note/md/reinforcement_learning.md

 #### Bellman Equation:

-The Bellman equation describes **the ralstionship among the values of all states**.
+The Bellman equation describes **the relationship among the values of all states**.

 **First**, calculate the first term $\mathbb{E}[R_{t+1}|S_{t}=s]$: